 - Foster parents or other caregivers, under certain circumstances.

 - Jail conditions.

 - The other inmates – what are they like?

 - Prisoner activities and programs

 To get driving histories, you will have to do a search for their driving record.

 Have you ever had to look for criminal records online?
 Was it easy?
-Was your search online or did you have to make a phone call to the local courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the local courthouse?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records, and your comments may help other people.

 Post A Comment

 For Federal crimes, the FBI keeps a list of the Ten Most Wanted Criminals.
 In Dare County, the Dare County Sheriff has their own list of the most wanted criminals, that you can access online.

 Everyone knows that getting locked up in the Dare County jail is something you wish you could avoid, eventually you will settle into the daily routine there.
 All inmates get a wake-up alarm at 6:00AM, and next they’ll do roll call.
 Then you will eat breakfast.
 When you finish breakfast you will work in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.